zommiommy/zommiommy.github.io/content/posts/eliasfano_pt1.md

 A proper implemetation requires a precise use of atomic instructions, but it's possible to create the index in parallel which can greatley speedup the loading.

-**See you in the next post for the details on how to implement it efficently**
+**See you in the next posts for the details on how to encode a graph and then how to implement it efficently**

 # References
 - <https://core.ac.uk/download/pdf/79617357.pdf>